 Once you’ve generated a new user, Jetpack CRM will send an email to that user with login details to their client portal.

 Creating Contact Portal access is the first step to utilising the Customer Portal with Jetpack CRM.
 But how does it look for the contact?
-Well it creates a login area for your users:
+Well, it creates a login area for your users:

 Client Portal Shortcode

-The new page will have the slug
+The default Client Portal page will have the slug